rdeits/iris-distro/Readme.md

 Python Implementation
 =====================
 A (very) new and experimental Python implementation of the base algorithm is also provided in irispy/.
-You can see a demonstration of its operation in the irispy_exploration.ipynb (an IPython notebook).
+You can see a demonstration of its operation in irispy_exploration.ipynb (an IPython notebook), which can also be viewed online through [nbviewer](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/rdeits/iris-distro/master/irispy_exploration.ipynb)

 Examples
 ========